Updated: February 14, 2024

-So, what is a quinta?
-A quinta is essentially a large country estate.
+So, what is a quinta in Portugal?
+A quinta is essentially a large country estate and generally defined as a primarily rural property with historic manors and palaces in continental Portugal.
 Their main features are beautiful rustic houses with large plots of land.
 Imagine the grandeur of luxury hotels combined with the smaller scale and more intimate atmosphere of a boutique hotel.
 A quinta in Portugal is a fantastic option if you want a property with great value at an affordable price.

 The beauty of quintas is that they are remnants of old, luxurious Portuguese living, a time when many could (and chose to) live off the land.
 People also sustained their lifestyles by selling off the products produced on their land.

 Today, some Portuguese families still own quintas, a number of which have vineyards.
 These vineyards are the reason you see wines called quintas, along with the owners’ family name.
 The quintas that were abandoned many years ago are now available for purchase at extremely affordable prices.

 If you envision yourself residing on a large plot of land, like a farm or an estate, with seemingly endless amounts of space, consider one of the many luxury quintas in Portugal.
 The houses tend to be large and rustic, with vast rooms, a wine cellar or two, swimming pools (sometimes even an indoor pool), beautiful gardens, and plenty of farmland.

 Different options are available, depending on your personal preferences.